MrMikey59/00---Projects/Web Design/HTML/00Index.md

 Log event every time a link is activated:	`onClick= "LogEntry(<strLinkName>)"`

+## Conventions
+- Two spaces for indentation, never tabs
+- Double quotes only, never single quotes
+- Always use proper indentation
+- Use tags and elements appropriate for an HTML5 doctype

 ## Referencing File locations in HTML
 | File Location | Source Call |
 | ---- | ---- |